Creatives Rebuild (NY) Partners with Jesse Daniels, Making Him One of the Most Powerful in Trillion Dollar Art Industry

 From 2016 to 2017, Daniels was chosen for Nike commercials, movie roles and sport coordinator roles in New York City, making him one of the top Sports and Business professionals in the world.
 In 2018, he signed with Life Time at Sky in Manhattan New York and was able to interact with many NBA players and their business contacts, including Lebron James and Carmelo Anthony.
 This led to a spot on the Dr.Oz show alongside Daniel Puder, a Million Dollar Tough enough champ winner for the WWE.

 In 2019, Daniels signed with Bervann Sport and co-hosted a gala at the Metropolitan Club in New York with $5 trillion Assets Under Management (AUM) in attendance.
-The event was attended by some of the world's most influential investors, entrepreneurs, and business leaders.
 Val Nzhie, CEO of Bervann, said, “Big shout out our colleagues from the sport division and thank you to our friends at Morgan Stanley for referring Jesse to us.
 The sport wing of Bervann Capital partners with athletes and helps them manage their career, while exposing them to all Bervann Capital has to offer on the investment side - it’s a tremendous upside as Bervann Sports encourages its protégés to bet on their talents, but also build or invest in entrepreneurial ventures that give them an overall edge and separate them from just being athletes.”

 In addition to his success as a filmmaker and movie star, Daniels has also acquired a vast number of resources along with an 18-month financial commitment from Creatives Rebuild New York, a $125M initiative for artists to power his business.
 This financial commitment has allowed Daniels to expand his business and reach new heights.